 While independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, you can purchase a policy to protect yourself, too.
 It's a good idea to carry this coverage for financial protection against work injuries, which health insurance might not cover.

-In certain states, businesses must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, cleaning businesses must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

-If carpet cleaner suffers a back injury while moving a heavy couch, or a house cleaner develops breathing problems from years of exposure to toxic cleaning chemicals, it could lead to an insurance claim – and a rise in your premiums.
+If a pool cleaner suffers a back injury while moving heavy cleaning equipment, or a house cleaner develops breathing problems from years of exposure to toxic cleaning chemicals, it could lead to an insurance claim – and a rise in your premiums.

-To help prevent workplace injuries, cleaning service business owners should provide safety training and protective equipment for all employees.
-This can also potentially reduce your insurance rates.
+To help prevent workplace injuries, cleaning service business owners should implement a risk management plan that includes providing safety training and protective equipment for all employees.
+This can also potentially reduce your insurance premium.

-Commercial umbrella insurance: Cleaning businesses can purchase umbrella insurance to increase the policy limits on their general liability insurance, commercial auto insurance, and employer's liability insurance.
+Commercial umbrella insurance: This policy boosts the coverage limits on your general liability insurance, commercial auto insurance, and employer's liability insurance.
+Cleaning businesses might need it to fulfill requirements for higher policy limits.

-Janitorial bonds: Also known as employee dishonesty bonds, janitorial bonds protect your clients from employee theft.
-Some clients won’t hire your company unless you have this coverage.
+Janitorial bonds: Also known as employee dishonesty bonds, janitorial bonds protect your business against employee theft of client property.
+Many clients won’t hire a cleaning business that doesn’t have this coverage.